Waziup/waziup.io/content/iot-edge-platform/_index.md

 <!-- Waziup has introduced an open source, low-cost, powerful and customizable iot kit to serve the need of enthusiasts. -->
 Waziup provides free IoT Development kits to makers to facilitate the rapid prototyping of their solutions.
 The kit offers all the features to help developers & startups prototype and deploy their solutions rapidly.
 It includes:

-- Waziup development board with embedded LoRa module (Wazidev)
+- WaziDev: Waziup development board with embedded LoRa module
-- USB cable
+- WaziGate: a powerfull Edge computing LoRa gateway
-- battery case
+- Solar panels
-- DHT sensor
+- Sensor kit
--0 jumper cables
+- Casing

 {{<button-learn-more link="wazi-kit" color="blm-orange">}}Learn more{{</button-learn-more>}}